narcisolobo/mern-september-22/00.algorithms/README.md

    - Split the array in half and recursively merge the halves using the previously created merge function.
    - Splitting of arrays stops when array can no longer be split.
    - An array of 1 item is by definition sorted, so two arrays of 1 item can therefore be merged into a sorted array.

+## Quick Sort
+The Idea of QuickSort
+Quicksort is a fast sorting algorithm that works by splitting a large array of data into smaller sub-arrays.
+This implies that each iteration works by splitting the input into two components, sorting them, and then recombining them.
+For big datasets, the technique is highly efficient since its average and best-case complexity is `O(n*logn)`.

+It is one of the most effective general-purpose sorting algorithms available today.
+It works by recursively sorting the sub-lists to either side of a given pivot and dynamically shifting elements inside the list around that pivot.

+As a result, the quick sort method can be summarized in three steps:

+- Pick: Select an element.
+- Divide: Split the problem set, move smaller parts to the left of the pivot and larger items to the right.
+- Repeat and combine: Repeat the steps and combine the arrays that have previously been sorted.